The Perfect Weekend in Mexico City (3, 4, 5 Day Itineraries)

 Mexico City is approximately 7,349 feet above sea level.
 Even though it’s situated fairly south, due to its high elevation, the temperatures are are not as warm as one would expect.
 It’s always a good idea to have a sweater or light jacket on hand.
 June thru October is rainy season so closed-toe shoes, a packable rain jacket, a poncho or umbrella is a always a good idea.

-Mexico City traffic is a beast to say the least but if you choose to stay in the neighborhood close to most of the things you want to do, this will maximize your time.
-That way you can walk and cut down on the time you spend sitting in traffic or waiting for rides.
+Mexico City traffic can be a beast, but staying in the neighborhood closest to most of the things you want to see and do will help you make the most of your time.
+Being centrally located allows you to walk more and spend less time sitting in traffic or waiting on rideshares.

-From affordable to upscale, Mexico City has no shortage of charming neighborhoods and hotels but for a short weekend in Mexico City – or if it’s your first time – I recommend staying in the historic center.
-This is where Mexico City’s largest town square or plaza, called the Zocalo, is located.
+From budget-friendly options to upscale hotels, Mexico City has no shortage of charming neighborhoods to choose from.
+For a weekend in Mexico City – or if it’s your first visit – I recommend staying in the Historic Center.
+This is where you’ll find the city’s largest town square, the Zócalo, which serves as the heart of Mexico City.

-Southerner Says: it’s also easy to access the Mexico City metro train from here.
+Southerner Says: it’s also easy to access the Mexico City metro train from the historic center.
 I personally have only been on the train a couple of times so unfortunately I can’t give much advice.

-Just a couple of blocks from the Zocalo, Hotel Catedral is a convenient, mid-range priced option (average $65USD) in the historic center.
-The hotel is close enough to the action but tucked far enough away to avoid some of the noise and crowds.
+Just a couple of blocks from the Zocalo, Hotel Catedral is a convenient, mid-range priced option (average $65USD).
+The hotel is close enough to the action but tucked far enough out of the way to avoid some of the noise and crowds.

 Hotel Catedral’s street facing rooms have small balconies and the ones in the rear have views of the top of the cathedral and the other historic buildings in the area.
 The bathrooms are a nice size and even have bathtubs.
 Something you don’t see very often in Mexico.

 A generous complimentary breakfast is included with your stay.
-Breakfast in Mexico is not your usual doughy waffles and fake eggs that you get in the states.
+And breakfast in Mexico is not your usual doughy waffles and fake eggs that you get in the states.
 It’s a meal with real eggs, chilaquiles and fresh squeezed juices.

 Plus, there’s no need to worry if you don’t speak Spanish since the hotel has English speaking staff and a concierge to assist with your stay.
 Since I was there last, they’ve updated the rooms and added an outdoor terrace for dining.